-Our Nominating Committee consists of Mr. Campos (Chair), Ms. Contreras-Sweet, and Mr. de Molina.
+Our Nominating Committee consists of Mr. Campos (Chair), Ms. Contreras-Sweet, Dr. Johnson, and Mr. de Molina.
 In accordance with NYSE rules, each of the members of our Nominating Committee is an independent director in accordance with the criteria established by the NYSE for the purpose of corporate governance and nominating committee membership independence.
 Pursuant to the Nominating Committee's written charter, the Nominating Committee is responsible for, among other things:

-- assisting our Board in identifying prospective director nominees and recommending nominees to the Board; - overseeing the evaluation of the Board and management; - reviewing developments in corporate governance practices and developing, recommending, and maintaining a set of corporate governance guidelines; and - recommending members for each committee of our Board.
+- assisting our Board in identifying prospective director nominees and recommending nominees to the Board; - overseeing the evaluation of the Board; - overseeing our guidelines and policies with respect to risk assessment and risk management;

+- reviewing developments in corporate governance practices and developing, recommending, and maintaining a set of corporate governance guidelines; and - recommending members for each committee of our Board.

 The Nominating Committee will consider a candidate for director proposed by a stockholder.
 A candidate must be highly qualified and be both willing to serve and expressly interested in serving on the Board.
-A stockholder wishing to propose a candidate for the Nominating Committee's consideration should forward the candidate's name and information about the candidate's qualifications to Regional Management Corp., 979 Batesville Road, Suite B, Greer, South Carolina 29651, Attn: Corporate Secretary, not earlier than December 26, 2018 nor later than January 25, 2019.
-If, following the filing and delivery of these proxy materials, the date of the 2019 annual meeting of stockholders (the "2019 Annual Meeting") is advanced or delayed by more than 20 calendar days from the one-year anniversary date of the 2018 Annual Meeting, we will, in a timely manner, provide notice to our stockholders of the new date of the 2019 Annual Meeting and the new dates by which stockholder proposals submitted both pursuant to and outside of SEC Rule 14a-8 must be received by the Company.
-Such notice will be included in the earliest possible Quarterly Report on Form 10-Q under Part II, Item 5.
+A stockholder wishing to propose a candidate for the Nominating Committee's consideration in connection with the 2021 Annual Meeting should forward the candidate's name and information about the candidate's qualifications to Regional Management Corp., 979 Batesville Road, Suite B, Greer, South Carolina 29651, Attn: Corporate Secretary, not earlier than January 21, 2021 nor later than February 20, 2021.